MrSlimbrowser/ReadBatteryLevel/README.md

 ![Image](https://mrslimbrowser.github.io/images/ReadBatteryLevel/FindOffsets.png)

 ## Thanks
-Thanks to user1274820 for providing the answer on this topic:
+Thanks to user1274820 for providing the answer on [this topic](https://stackoverflow.com/questions/28620186/using-pointers-found-in-cheat-engine-in-c-sharp)
 <br>Special thanks to MakeMEK@github for creating the cheatengine-threadstack-finder (threadstack.exe).
 Hope it was okay to use your tool.
-Check out his github and his explanation on how this tool works at the cheatengine forum.
+Check out [his github](https://github.com/makemek/cheatengine-threadstack-finder) and his explanation on how this tool works [at the cheatengine forum](https://forum.cheatengine.org/viewtopic.php?p=5638945&sid=a9dad6c894a943ff2674d349a1de259c#5638945).
 <br>Special thanks to the creators of cheatengine for their awesome work.